bkhowell/PCMLimbLength/README.md

 # PCMLimbLength

-Scripts and data to run analyses on hindlimb length allometry.
+Scripts and data to run analyses on hindlimb length allometry in lizards.

 Scripts PCMFit_MixedModels.R and MixedModelSensitivity.R were run on an R server in parallel running R version 4.3.1.
 All other scripts were run on a PC (even if in parallel) running R version 4.3.2.